GedMarc/ai-experiment/project-coordinates.md

 * Domain mapping will be applied *after* Cloud Run deployment completes successfully
 * Internal app communication must be secure, use VPC or Auth headers, and rely on CloudEvent format
 * CloudEvents must include traceability extensions for platform observability
+* All Cloud Run services should apply `run.googleapis.com/startup-cpu-boost: 'true'` for optimal cold start behavior
+* Keycloak should be publicly accessible for auth workflows via IAM: `allUsers → Cloud Run Invoker`